mssalvatore/tmpwatcher/README.md

 1. It may be acceptable for some files to be world writable.
 Add a whitelist capability so that alerts are not raised unnecessarily.

-1. It would be nice if detect_ow could watch more than one directory at a time.